- Introduction — What you need to know and why

 - What sorts of projects you will work on.

 - Any technical specifications that you should be aware of.

 Geotechnical job vacancies were surprisingly numerous prior to the financial crisis.
 Whilst the demand is not as strong, due to the relatively specialist nature of the industry suitable positions can still found.
-Generally speaking, Greater London is most likely your best bet having the greatest demand for geotechnical engineers.
+Generally speaking, Greater London is most likely your best bet having the greatest demand for design engineers.

-Geotechnical engineering jobs may be found in such locations as:
+Jobs may be found in such locations as: